You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 Why travel on horseback?

-Kyrgyzstan is a country of nomad people, who travel on horseback through the mountains, setting up their yurt camps according to the seasons.
+Kyrgyzstan is a land of nomads, who travel through the mountains on horseback, setting up their yurt camps as the seasons change.
 Horses are an integral part of their life and culture.

-On your treks, you will often meet real nomads who will ride through the mountains.
+On your treks, you'll often meet real nomads, seasoned riders who cross these mountains.

-Thanks to your equine companion you will experience a unique feeling of freedom.
+Your equine companion will give you a unique feeling of freedom.

-Horseback riding is one of the main reasons why you should go to Kyrgyzstan.
+Horseback riding is one of one of the best reasons to travel to Kyrgyzstan.

 Who is it for?